EmmaGoodliffe/transcribe-stt/README.md

 # speech-to-text

-Python app for coverting speech in audio files to text files
+Python app for converting speech in audio files to text files